Fort Barrancas

 overlooks Pensacola Bay.
-From 1839–1844, the historic Spanish fort on the hill was reconstructed and dramatically expanded in brick.
+From 1839 to 1844, the historic Spanish fort on the hill was reconstructed and dramatically expanded in brick.
 This is now termed "Fort Barrancas".
 The older, water battery downhill (Bateria de San Antonio, 1787) has been separately named as "Fort San Carlos".

 It is a remnant from the Spanish fortification, the wooden (Fuerte) Fort San Carlos de Barrancas of the late 18th century.

-Due to changing requirements, the U.S. Army deactivated Fort Barrancas on April 15, 1947 following World War II.
+Due to changing requirements, the U.S. Army deactivated Fort Barrancas on April 15, 1947, following World War II.
 Designated a National Historic Landmark (NHL) in 1960, the fort was transferred to the control and administration of the National Park Service in 1971.
 After extensive restoration during 1971–1980, Fort Barrancas was opened to the public (see below: Timeline).

 History

 Construction

 Fort San Carlos de Austria was constructed by the Spanish in 1698.
-It was besieged in 1707 by Indians under the general leadership of some English traders, but was not taken.
+It was besieged in 1707 by Native Americans under the general leadership of some English traders, but was not taken.
 In 1719 French forces captured Pensacola and destroyed the Spanish fort.

 Following Britain's success over the French in the Seven Years' War, in 1763 it exchanged some territory with Spain and took over West Florida.
 The British used this site as a harbor fortification, building the Royal Navy Redoubt in 1763.
 More than a decade later, as enemies of the British, the Spanish joined the war against them in 1779 during the American Revolutionary War, though they never officially became American allies.
 They took Pensacola in 1781.
 After the war, the Spanish retook control of West Florida.
 They completed the fort San Carlos de Barrancas in 1797.
 Barranca is a Spanish word for bluff, the natural terrain feature that makes this location ideal for the fortress.